learn-co-students/staff-onboarding-admin-flatiron-staff/README.md

 ### Things to do in real life

+- **Get some swag.** Introduce yourself to Jess Parker (Campus Manager), and ask her for some swag!
+We have t-shirts and stickers.

 - **Sign up for gym benefit (or not).** Flatiron School offers a membership to NY Health and Racquet Club.
 There are 9 locations in NYC, including one a few blocks away from 11 Broadway.
 If you'd like a membership, talk to Mike Linshi to get it set up.
 Flatiron School will pay NYHRC directly, so there is no reimbursement process involved.

-- **Get some swag.** Introduce yourself to Jess Parker (Campus Manager), and ask her for some swag!
-We have t-shirts and stickers.
+- **Get a building access card for 11 Broadway (Tuesdays only).** Building access cars for 11 Broadway can only be obtained at the security desk in the lobby from 10:30-11:00am on Tuesdays.
+Get a form from Mike Linshi.